SAP-samples/teched2023-IN265/exercises/ex5/README.md

 ![Pic 4](/./images/ex5-4.png)

+To get the game started:

+1. Take out your smartphone
+2. Take a picture of the QR-Code
+3. Click on the Link
+4. State that you want to join the race
+5. Wait until we start the game
+6. Once the count down finishes, Tap Tap Tap your smartphone

 ## Summary

 In this section you have seen the architecture and the components of a distributed smartphone based game.
 You have looked at a topic structure for the game.